 The book of Mark records Jesus’ first words of his ministry as declaring the arrival of the Kingdom of God.
 He believed it would motivate people to “repent and believe the good news” (Mark 1:15, New International Version).
 Most evangelical Christians in Brazil would define the good news as Jesus’ death and resurrection, which saved us from out sins.
 The Kingdom of God and Jesus’ work on the cross are intricately related.
 Jesus’ sacrifice restores our relationship with God, thus allowing us to take part in the Kingdom.
 However, it is not our place in the kingdom that is lauded as good news but the Kingdom itself.

 The Kingdom of God, then, requires our attention.
-An earthly kingdom is defined by the extent of a King’s power over a certain area, the area where a king reigns.
+An earthly kingdom is defined by the extent of a king’s power over the area where he reigns.
 The same can be said of the Kingdom of God; it is wherever God is declared King, primarily in the hearts of his people.
 When someone begins to follow God they are transformed, repenting of their old ways.
 This personal transformation is commonly understood in evangelical circles.

-Unfortunately, transformation often stops at the personal level, people being content to focus on their own lives.
-But the Kingdom of God doesn’t stop there.
+Unfortunately, transformation often stops at the personal level, where people are content to focus on their own lives.
+But the Kingdom of God does not stop there.
 When a person is transformed, they are filled with the Holy Spirit, allowing them to become more and more like Christ.
 They are filled with compassion for others, a concern for justice & righteousness within society, and an unending love for the Father, among other characteristics.
 The flourishing of these traits will motivate a person “to act justly and to love mercy and to walk humbly” with God (Micah 6:8, NIV).
-These manifest themselves in seeking to transform an unjust society, in whatever form that may take.
+These traits manifest themselves by seeking to transform an unjust society, in whatever form that may take.
 A Christian justice blogger puts it this way:

 “In the early days of his ministry, Jesus told his followers to repent in light of the present kingdom.
 And then he went about exercising the rule of this kingdom – healing the sick, raising the dead, casting out demons and proclaiming the forgiveness of sins.
 He begins to right the wrongs of the world, ultimately challenging the stronghold that sin has had upon all of creation.
 But then he asks for his disciples, and us, to pray for His kingdom of come.
 He is signifying that the fullness of God’s kingdom has not yet been realized.
 Jesus inaugurates the kingdom of God in His first coming, He will complete it in His Second.
 In between these two realities, Jesus invites us to be a part of the larger work of God in bringing it to pass” (Adedayo, 2014, par.
 3).